microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 Saving the trained parameters of the model (the state dictionary, or state_dict) is more flexible than the first approach as long as you have access to the original model code.

-There are two main reasons why you may choose to use a different approach than native PyTorch to perform inference on your model.
-The first is that you must running in an environment that contains a Python runtime and the PyTorch libraries and associated dependencies.
-If you want to run on an environemnt, such as web or mobile or specialized hardware, running PyTorch inference with native PyTorch will not work.
+There are two main reasons why you may not want to use native PyTorch to perform inference on your model.
+The first is that you must be running in an environment that contains a Python runtime and the PyTorch libraries and associated dependencies - these add up to several gigabytes of files.
+If you want to run in an environment such as mobile phone, web browser, or on specialized hardware, running PyTorch inference with native PyTorch will not work.
 The second is performance.
 Out of the box, PyTorch model may not give the performance that your application needs.

-## Inference with TorchScript
+### Inference with TorchScript

-If you are running in an environment that is more constrained and you cannot install PyTorch or other python libraries, you have the option of performing inference with PyTorch models that have been converted to TorchScript.
-TorchScript is a subset of Python that allows you to create serializable models that can be loaded and executed in non Python environments.
-It is also optimized for the language constructs most used by deep learning models.
+If you are running in an environment that is more constrained where you cannot install PyTorch or other Python libraries, you have the option of performing inference with PyTorch models that have been converted to TorchScript.
+TorchScript is a subset of Python that allows you to create serializable models that can be loaded and executed in non-Python environments.

 ```python
 # Export to TorchScript